-After replacing the filter, the detector must be put into FastLearn mode to reset the filter condition reading.
+After replacing the filter, the detector must be put into FastLearn mode.

-As dust contained in the dust separators may expose maintenance personnel to a 'Nuisance Dust' hazard as defined by the Control of Substances Hazardous to Health (COSHH), it is strongly recommended that suitable masks and protective clothing be worn when changing filters.
+As dust contained in the dust separators may expose maintenance personnel to a "Nuisance Dust" hazard as defined by the Control of Substances Hazardous to Health (COSHH), it is strongly recommended that suitable masks and protective clothing be worn when changing filters.

-Note: Used dust separator cartridges are not intended for reuse and should be discarded.
+Note: Used dust separator cartridges are not intended for reuse and should be discarded